The HOL 4 source distribution is available as a gzipped tar file from a SourceForge mirror.

-The instructions that follow explain in detail how to download and then install Moscow ML and HOL 4 on your machine.
+The instructions that follow explain in detail how to download and then install HOL 4 on your machine.

-(If you already have a Moscow ML installation, you can skip this step.)
+(If you already have a ML installation, you can skip this step.)

 Check that you can run mosml.
 In what follows, we’ll